The importance of marginal gains

 Tax is the single biggest charge on growing your wealth.
 On income between £100,000 and £125,140, an effective rate of 60% income tax becomes chargeable.
 This can eat away at your portfolio and impact your overall financial plan.

-Interest received on cash and investments has resulted in many people unwittingly slipping into this invidious band.
+Interest received on cash and dividends on investments have resulted in many people unwittingly slipping into this invidious band.
 It is possible to reduce your income, and therefore your marginal rate of income tax, by making further pension contributions or a charitable donation using gift aid.

 Consider your retirement income